BioBoost/object-oriented-programming-using-java/all_about_objects/readme.md

 ![A LightBulb class with methods](img/light_bulb_methods.png)

 When modeling software it's normal that not all details are available from the start.
 For example the type of the attributes should also be documented in the UML diagram, as are the arguments and return types of the methods.
 However sometimes those details haven't been decided yet.
-In that case we just leave them out.
+In that case we just leave them out and add them later.

 ##### Access Specifiers - Data Hiding